Welcome to NvDA Korea's English page

 - The build is equivalent to portable version of NvDA.
 Thus it may not work under UAC and secure screens.

 - The snapshots does not support automatic nor manual updates - you need to download the installer when the new version is released.
-All the features in the snapshots are based on current NVDA/master branch.
+All the features in the snapshots are based on current NVDA/master branch unless specified.

 - These snapshots are not the official snapshots from NV Access (except when specified.
 For official snapshots, see the link on NvDA snapshots.